Euseby Baisley1

 M, #3272, b. circa 1741, d.
 2 January 1801

 Edward Augustus Stratford, 2nd Earl of Aldborough was born circa 1741.1 He was the son of John Stratford, 1st Earl of Aldborough and Martha O'Neale.1 He married, firstly, Barbara Herbert, daughter of Hon.
-Nicholas Herbert and Anne North, on 29 July 1765 at St. George's Church, St. George Street, Hanover Square, London, England, by Special License.1 He married, secondly, Anne Elizabeth Henniker, daughter of John Henniker, 1st Lord Henniker and Anne Major, on 24 May 1787 at Grosvenor Square, Mayfair, London, England.
-She came with a fortune of £50,000.1 He died on 2 January 1801 at Belan, County Kildare, Ireland, without issue.1 He was buried at St. Thomas', Dublin, County Dublin, Ireland.1 His will (dated 14 September to 5 October 1800) was probated in January 1803.1
+Nicholas Herbert and Anne North, on 29 July 1765 at St. George's Church, St. George Street, Hanover Square, London, EnglandG, by Special License.1 He married, secondly, Hon.
+Anne Elizabeth Henniker, daughter of John Henniker, 1st Baron Henniker of Stratford-upon-Slaney and Anne Major, on 24 May 1787 at Grosvenor Square, Mayfair, London, EnglandG.
+She came with a fortune of £50,000.1 He was also reported to have been married on 24 March 1788.2 He died on 2 January 1801 at Belan, County Kildare, IrelandG, without issue.1 He was buried at St. Thomas', Dublin, County Dublin, IrelandG.1 His will was proven (by probate) in January 1803.1

 Citations